Fiori-Tracker/fioritracker.github.io/docs/usecases/posts/learning-about-unused.md

 title: Maximize your system by exploring unused apps
 description: There is a good chance that only fraction of project apps is in use
 categories:
   - Scope management
   - Test management
+  - Customer Favorites
-date: 2024-09-01
+date: 2024-08-01
 slug: learning-about-unused
 ---
 # Learning about unused applications

-Making the most of your system by identifying unused applications
+Make the most of your system by identifying unused applications

 <!-- more -->

-Your business has had SAP S/4HANA for some time already with, let’s say, 100 SAP Fiori applications configured.
-There is a good chance that only 50 of those apps are in use, and you are probably not fully leveraging the system.
+## Problem statement

+If you've had SAP S/4HANA for a while, you likely have dozens (if not hundreds) of Fiori apps configured.
+But how many of those are actually in use?
+For many businesses, the answer is surprisingly low—often, half or more of the apps remain untouched.

+## Solution overview

-With the Fiori App Usage report you can learn which SAP Fiori applications your company might start using to get the most out of your S/4HANA investment.
+The Fiori App Usage Report helps you see which applications are underutilized or unused, giving you valuable insights to make the most of your SAP S/4HANA system.

 [![](res/rarely-used.png)](res/rarely-used.png)

-Knowing about unused applications:

-- creates opportunities for training and consultation
+## Why this matters
+Identifying unused apps can:

+- Highlight areas where employees might need additional training
-- can trigger an investigation into issues that make the business reluctant to use specific applications
+- Reveal issues that could be discouraging business from using specific apps (complex interfaces or irrelevant features)
+- Uncover potential to streamline processes by promoting useful, underutilized apps
+- For consulting partners creates opportunities for consultation

+## Bottom Line

+With the Fiori App Usage Report, you can ensure you’re fully leveraging your SAP S/4HANA system, reducing waste, and potentially unlocking new productivity gains.